dataiscool/Six-Puzzle/README.md

 Initial state: [[1,4,2],[5,3,0]]
 Goal state: [[0,1,2],[5,4,3]]

-Breadth first search, uniform cost search, depth first search and iterative deepening are implemented to observe their behaviour.
+For this project, I implemented four different algorithms: Breadth first search, uniform cost search, depth first search and iterative deepening to observe the sequence of steps in which each solves the puzzle.

 An example output from Breadth First search is given below: